dealingwith/poole/_posts/2016-04-02-there-was-a-kid-with-a-head-full-of-doubt.markdown

 ---
 layout: post
 title: "There was a kid with a head full of doubt"
+excerpt: There was a dream and one day I could see it
 date: 2016-04-02 15:36:32 -0500
 comments: true
 categories: